akash-network/docs/akashian/validator.md

 ## Become a Validator

-To create validator, you need to have some tokens.
+To create validator, you need to have some `uakt`.

-### Request some tokens
+### Request some `uakt`

-Join our [riot](https://matrix.to/#/!QOQfggNBhPYxvbQdNm:matrix.org?via=matrix.org&via=fedi.io&via=librem.one) group and  request some tokens there by sharing address of your key created in beginning.
+Join our [riot](https://riot.im/app/#/room/#akashnet:matrix.org) group and request some tokens there by sharing address of your key created in the beginning.

-Check tokens balance of your key using:
+Check `uakt` balance with your address using:

 ```
 akashctl query account <key-address>